isomerpages/pmo-nptd/media-centre/press-releases/_posts/2012-04-14-post-celebrating-my-home-my-future-at-singapore-day-2012.md

 ---
 layout: post
-title:  "Celebrating My Home, My Future at Singapore Day 2012"
+title: Celebrating My Home, My Future at Singapore Day 2012
 date: 2012-04-14
-permalink: "/media-centre/press-releases/celebrating-my-home-my-future-at-singapore-day-2012"
+permalink: /media-centre/press-releases/celebrating-my-home-my-future-at-singapore-day-2012
 ---
 About 4,900 Singaporeans living, working and studying in the USA gathered at Prospect Park in Brooklyn, New York to celebrate all things Singaporean at Singapore Day 2012.
 Deputy Prime Minister and Minister-in-charge of National Population and Talent Division Teo Chee Hean was present at the event, whose theme was “My Home, My Future”.

 In his remarks, DPM Teo highlighted the need for an inclusive society and a stronger Singapore.
 DPM Teo said that amidst the changes evident in Singapore’s transformation into a modern and attractive global city, Singapore remained our home, and a place for Singaporeans to build their future.
 He hoped Singapore Day would bring Singaporeans closer and enjoy a slice of home together; and that it would foster close-knit Singaporean communities around the world.